"It’s the disease that most health professionals say they’d least like to get. It’s the most cruel and undignified end."

 Neil began a campaign –

 – a campaign that he expected us all to finish.
 He wanted to be the poster boy for MND/ALS, he wanted to be on billboards, in every newspaper and across television channels.
 During the short time that he lived with MND/ALS, he achieved a great deal – but it was really only the beginning...

 "At the end of this campaign lies a cure...
 I am not talking about miraculous cures, you will all have gathered by now that I am a realist.
 I'm talking about my living a little longer, giving me the chance to impart more knowledge."

 I AM BREATHING has been critically acclaimed since its world premiere at the International Documentary Film Festival in Amsterdam in late 2012:

 "Intimate documentary examining a normal-but-remarkable man and wife's handling of his fatal disease ranks among the year's most moving films."

 (The Hollywood Reporter)

-From 21 June 2013, the documentary will burst onto screens big and small across the world.
-Fuelled by Neil’s vision we will share his story and build a community of people to join the fight – and you should be part of it.
+From 21 June 2013, the documentary burst onto screens big and small, across the world.
+Fuelled by Neil’s vision we share his story and build a community of people to join the fight – and you should be part of it.